DocHatty14/community-research-mcp/README.md

 ### `get_source_status`

-Check health of all sources — which are enabled, have API keys, circuit breaker state.
+Check what's up with all sources — enabled, has API keys, circuit breaker tripped, etc.

 ### `get_rate_limit_status`

-View rate limit quotas and usage across all APIs.
+See how much quota you've burned through across all APIs.

 ### `clear_cache`

-Clear the search result cache.
+Nuke the search cache when you need fresh results.

 ---